EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 ```

 ## 2️⃣ Environment Configuration
-For the LLM Chatbot functionality, you'll need to configure environment variables:
+For the LLM Chatbot functionality(and more necessary environment variables for the project) you'll need to configure environment variables by following these steps:
 1. Visit [MISTRAL AI ](https://console.mistral.ai/) to obtain your API key.
-2. Create a `.env.example` file in the `backend/LLM_CHATBOT/` directory with:
+2. Create a `.env.example` file in the `backend` directory with:

 ```
 VARIABLE_1=your_value  # for api key